fiaisis/gitops/README.md

 # GitOps repository

+# Structure:

+- apps: Contains the ArgoCD application definitions
+- components: Contains custom kubernetes manifests used to define the cluster's components, such as Kafka Clusters, our software and others.
+- projects: Contains the ArgoCD project definitions

+# Summary:

 The app of apps will deploy changes of the CRDs to the ArgoCD cluster automatically, the only thing that needs to be manually applied is that app of apps CRD.

 The life of a deployed application: